MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-export-import-bots-teams.md

 Follow the instructions in the section titled **Export customizations from Dataverse for Teams** in the [Move customizations between environments](/powerapps/teams/import-solution-in-teams#export-customizations-from-dataverse-for-teams) topic.

 When selecting the customizations to export, select the bot you want to export.
-You can use the filter on the side panel to only show bots within that team.
+You can use the filter on the side pane to only show bots within that team.

 The chatbot will be saved into the **Downloads** folder on your PC.